DHTMLX/docs-todolist/docs/guides/mcp-server.md

 How do I add a subtask under a specific task using addTask() in DHTMLX To Do List?
 ~~~
 ~~~
-How do I indent a task with indentTask() to make it a subtask of the task above it?
+How do I make a task become a subtask of the task directly above it?
 Use the docs.
 ~~~
 ~~~
-How do I copy a task with all its subtasks and paste it into another project with copyTask() and pasteTask()?
+How do I copy a task along with its subtasks and paste it into a different project?
 ~~~

 **Projects**

 ~~~
-How do I switch the active project with setProject() and move a task into it?
+How do I switch to a different active project and move a task into it?
 ~~~
 ~~~
 What happens to a project's tasks when I delete it with deleteProject() in DHTMLX To Do List?